jhajagos/PreparedSource2OHDSI/map/prepared_source/synthea/docker/README.md

 ## Staging the concept files for mapping

 You will only need to run this once as it will write the Parquet files to the mounted volume.
 It generates Parquet file versions of the OHDSI concept tables that are used for mapping.
+The OHDSI Parquet files contain some additional columns that are not in the OHDSI CDM to help link tables back to the source data.

 ```bash
 cd /root/scripts